AdobeDocs/workfront.sv-SE/help/quicksilver/manage-work/projects/updating-work-in-a-project/update-condition-for-tasks-and-issues.md

    >Villkoren kan anpassas efter din miljö, så du kan hitta fler än tre alternativ för Villkor i din miljö.
 Namnen på villkoren kan skilja sig från namnen ovan.
 Mer information om hur du anpassar villkor i Workfront finns i [Skapa eller redigera ett anpassat villkor](../../../administration-and-setup/customize-workfront/create-manage-custom-conditions/create-edit-custom-conditions.md).

-1. Tryck **Retur** på tangentbordet eller klicka utanför fältet Villkor för att spara den nya aktiviteten eller villkoret för problemet.
+1. Tryck på **Enter** på tangentbordet eller klicka utanför fältet Villkor för att spara den nya aktiviteten eller villkoret för problemet.

 <!--
 <li><p>(NOTE: drafted because I can't do this anymore)</p><p>If you have Manage permissions to the task or issue but are not assigned to it, perhaps as a project manager, add the <strong>Condition</strong> column to any view you use in a task or issue list, then set the <strong>Condition</strong> in inline edit and press Enter.</p><p><img src="assets/change-condition-in-list-view-350x142.png" style="width: 350;height: 142;"></p><p>For information about adding a column to a view, see <a href="../../../reports-and-dashboards/reports/reporting-elements/views-overview.md">Views overview in Adobe Workfront</a>.</p></li>